reactjs/react.dev/src/content/learn/index.md

 }
 ```

 Notice that `<MyButton />` starts with a capital letter.
-That's how you know it's a React component.
-React component names must always start with a capital letter, while HTML tags must be lowercase.
+That's how you know it's a React Component.
+React Component names must always start with a capital letter, while HTML tags must be lowercase.

 Have a look at the result: